Types of Smart Contracts: Their Kinds and How they Differ

 Smart contracts are pieces of code that reside on a blockchain, and they automatically execute predefined actions when certain conditions are met.
 This execution happens without the need for any human involvement.
 Also, smart contracts operate transparently with the actions immutably recorded on a blockchain.

 Ethereum was the first blockchain to introduce smart contract functionality.
-To simplify the web3 development process, Ethereum introduced Solidity, a programming language custom-built to write and implement smart contracts.
+To simplify the web3 development process, Ethereum introduced Solidity, a programming language for writing and implement smart contracts.

 Technically, smart contracts are Ethereum accounts, or contract accounts to be specific.
 They are: